-Returns the first integer that is greater than or equal to a given value.
-Ceiling (ceil)
+Ceiling (ceil) Returns the first integer that is greater than or equal to a given value.

-Cable Modem.
-A modulator-demodulator at subscriber locations intended for use in CM conveying data communications on a cable television system.
+CM Cable Modem.
+A modulator-demodulator at subscriber locations intended for use in conveying data communications on a cable television system.

 CPE Customer Premises Equipment.
 Equipment at the end user's premises; may be provided by the service provider.